What to Bring for Your Hospital Stay

 Keeping Your Belongings Secure

 While at NYU Langone, you are provided with a container labeled with your name to store your dentures, if needed.
 We encourage you to keep eyeglasses and hearing aids in a case with your name on it as well.
-Put these containers in the top drawer of your bedside table rather than on your bed or over-the-bed table where they can get lost.
 Let your nurse or patient care technician know if you need help storing and securing your personal belongings.

-If no one can take your property home, the cashier’s office at Tisch Hospital has a safe to secure money and other valuables.
-Ask your nurse for assistance in depositing valuables in the safe.
+If no one can take your property home, ask your nurse if your room has a personal safe.
+If not, ask your nurse to have your valuables stored in the hospital safe.
 You, or a person whom you appoint in writing, must claim your property within 60 days after discharge.